sashittal-group/CoEvoLink/README.md

 - Python 3.8+ (tested with Python 3.8-3.12)
 - Snakemake (for pipeline execution)
 - RevBayes (for Bayesian phylogenetic simulations)

-**Note**: This software has been primarily developed and tested with Python 3.8-3.12.
-While newer versions should work, they have not been extensively tested.

 ### Python Dependencies

 The project requires the following Python packages: